Edin Cocalić: Akhisarspor

 On 21 January 2019, Cocalić was transferred to Turkish team Akhisarspor for an undisclosed fee.
 A week later, on his competitive debut for the club, he scored a goal and saw a straight red card.

 Even though Akhisarspor got relegated to the 1.
 Lig at the end of season, Cocalić chose to stay with the team.

 Later career

 After leaving Akhisarspor, Cocalić signed with 1.
 Lig club Altay in September 2020.

 On 17 January 2021, he joined Greek club Panetolikos.
 In November 2021, Cocalić terminated his contract with Panetolikos and left the club.

 Return to Željezničar

 On 24 January 2022, Cocalić returned to his former club Željezničar, over a decade after he had left the club.
 On 25 February 2022, he made his second debut for Željezničar, in a 2–0 league loss against Velež Mostar.
+On 16 July 2022, he scored his first goal in the 2022–23 season against Leotar, his first Bosnian Premier League goal since October 2009.

-On 16 July 2022, Cocalić scored his first goal in the 2022–23 season against Leotar, his first Bosnian Premier League goal since October 2009.
+On 14 April 2024, Cocalić was sent off after a straight red card in the city derby against Sarajevo.
+He left Željezničar after the end of the 2023–24 season and announced his retirement from professional football.